LearningLocker/docs/src/guides-custom-installation.md

 There are multiple ways to install Node and Yarn (a package management system for Node).
 We would recommend the excellent NVM (Node Version Manager) which can be installed by following instructions here: https://github.com/creationix/nvm

-We are currently targetting builds on Node 6.* (the current LTS) release.
+We are currently targeting builds on Node 6.* (the current LTS) release.
 Future versions will also support Node 8.

 Instructions to install Yarn can be found here: https://yarnpkg.com/en/docs/install

 ### Process Management

 [PM2](http://pm2.keymetrics.io/docs/usage/quick-start/) is an excellent tool that can be used to manage the Node processes.
 It also handles log management/rotation and can automatically restart failed services.
-Learning Locker comes prepackaged with some [pm2 configuration scripts](https://github.com/LearningLocker/learninglocker/tree/develop/pm2).
+Learning Locker comes pre-packaged with some [pm2 configuration scripts](https://github.com/LearningLocker/learninglocker/tree/develop/pm2).

 To [install PM2](http://pm2.keymetrics.io/docs/usage/quick-start/#installation), run the following command: